 If you'd like to get an indication of how much it might cost to provide death in service insurance, you can use our quick quote service.

 - How much will death in service insurance cost my employees?

 It won't cost your employees anything as death in service insurance is a staff benefit, provided by you, the employer.

 - How many employees will death in service insurance cover?

-The providers on our panel will quote for two or more employees.
+Most of the providers on our panel will quote for three or more employees, although one provider will cover two employees.
 There is no upper limit on the number of employees you can include in the scheme.

 Please note, if you have more than 250 staff, getting quotes back from insurance providers will usually take longer.